seehorne/GetGrinnected/written reports/sprint 3/agile-review.md

 3. Change what tag you are filtering by.

-4. See the events that are happening today.
-DO NOT SCROLL!!!
-IT WILL CRASH!
+4. See the events that are happening today and scroll through them.

 5. Move to this page by pressing the home button on the bottom.